 The Kite Runner - My Personal Notes

-#1.
-First read - page 66 His saying that made me kind of sad.
+His saying that made me kind of sad.
 Sad for who Hassan was, where he lived.
 For how he'd accepted the fact that he'd grow old in that mud shack in the yard, the way his father had.
-These first chapters of the book grew such big empathy inside my heart for Hassan.
+Reading this book really grew such big empathy inside my heart for Hassan.
 A kid who lived under many shadows, a servant's child, a Hazara (the most discriminated, oppressed ethnic minority group in Afghanistan), and he himself seemed to dedicate his life for Amir, the main character of the story.
 This is my second time reading Khaled Hosseini's works, and his writing never fails to amaze me.
-I got so immersed in the story, most of the time it sparked my curiosity on what's exactly happening in Afghanistan, even though, no matter how hard I try, I still find it ridiculous how hatred towards minority group were forced and cultivated among the people since such young age. #2.
-Second read - to be continued
+I got so immersed in the story, most of the time it sparked my curiosity on what's exactly happening in Afghanistan, even though, no matter how hard I try, I still find it ridiculous how hatred towards minority group were forced and cultivated among the people since such young age.
+My first pages of the book deepened the information around Hassan and Amir's childhood.
+Not until the biggest event...